Frequently Asked Questions

-PennDOT’s engineering team is working to solidify plans for roadway and intersection improvements between Clayton Park, in Bethel Township, and Route 452 (Market Street), in Upper Chichester Township, Sections 102 and 103.
-As these plans are being finalized, PennDOT will hold additional open-house public meetings (virtual) in the community to give residents a chance to see the plans taking shape, comment on the plans, or ask questions related to anything on the plans.
+PennDOT’s engineering team is working to solidify plans for roadway and intersection improvements between Clayton Park, in Bethel Township, and Route 452 (Market Street), in Upper Chichester Township, under Sections 102 and 103.
+As these plans are being finalized, PennDOT will hold additional open-house public meetings in the community to give residents a chance to see the plans taking shape, comment on the plans, or ask questions related to anything on the plans.
 When plans are finalized, we’ll update the website’s content and graphics.